DrDarkShadow/docs-repo/markdown/GE_Medical_AI_System_Report.md

 ### Sheet: Model Performance

-This dataset contains a performance comparison of different machine learning models, such as ResNet50 and ViT-Base.
-It evaluates each model based on key classification metrics: Accuracy, Precision, and Recall, with all values presented as percentages.
+This dataset appears to be a performance comparison of various machine learning models.
+Each row represents a specific model, identified by its name.
+The columns quantify each model's performance using standard classification metrics: Accuracy, Precision, and Recall, with all values expressed as percentages.